 We regularly evaluate valuation allowances established for deferred tax assets for which future realization is uncertain.
 We perform this evaluation quarterly.
 Estimations of required valuation allowances include estimates of future taxable income.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the activity underlying these assets becomes deductible.
 We consider projected future taxable income and tax planning strategies in making this assessment.
-If actual future taxable income differs from our estimates, we may not realize deferred tax assets to the extent we have estimated.
+If actual future taxable income is less than the estimates, we may not realize all or a portion of the deferred tax assets.